Black panther – facts and myths

 Black leopards are also common on Java, and in the southern part of the Malay Peninsula, where they may be more prevalent than spotted panthers.
 These animals rarely occur in Africa, although there are some reports on the presence of black leopards in Ethiopia (former Abyssinia), in the forests of Mount Kenya, and in Aberdares.
-One of black leopards was recorded in the equatorial forests of Cameroon.
+One of the black leopards was recorded in the equatorial forests of Cameroon.

-Fur color of the black leopard
+The fur color of the black leopard

 The fur color of the black leopard is a mix of colors: blue, black, grey and purple.